crystall1nedev/blog/posts/2024/12/04/where-have-i-been.md

 ## Vtubing and the future

 I... still want to get into vtubing.
 Just the other day, I was tweaking my model's features.
 The only reason I haven't done much for it is because of self-confidence.
 Before Stella came to pick me up, I would make sure that I was always alone when speaking the scripts to my videos, or doing any of my streams.
-As much as I love and trust Stella, I still have self-consciousness with my voice, and it has actually gotten worse.
+As much as I love and trust Stella, I still have self-consciousness with my voice, and it has actually gotten worse (not because of her, but because of my own expectations.)

 To the point where I don't want to speak in my videos or my streams at all.